 Celebrating its sixth year, the Art of the Real festival offers a survey of the most vital and innovative voices in nonfiction and hybrid filmmaking.
 Past editions have featured titles from Mati Diop, Agnès Varda, Derek Jarman, Corneliu Porumboiu, Irene Lusztig, Thom Andersen, Harun Farocki, Jem Cohen, Jumana Manna, Michael Glawogger, Theo Anthony, and Nicolás Pereda.
 This year promises yet another vibrant slate of brilliant new works by internationally acclaimed filmmakers and impressive, award-winning debuts from around the world, plus a retrospective of Japanese experimental filmmaker Toshio Matsumoto’s nonfiction work and a tribute to the late Lebanese filmmaker Jocelyne Saab.
 Support for this series provided by MUBI.
-On sale Friday, March 29.
+Now on sale.

 Organized by Dennis Lim and Rachael Rakes.

 Though Ester Krumbachová was considered by director Vera Chytilová to be the boldest personality of the Czechoslovak New Wave, her contributions to the movement have been largely overlooked.
 A costume and set designer, scriptwriter, and director, the multi-hyphenate artist shared her puckishly surreal and trenchant, radical vision with such trailblazing directors as Chytilová (Daisies), Karel Kachyna (The Ear), Jaromil Jires (Valerie and Her Week of Wonders), and Jan Nemec (Diamonds of the Night).
 But shortly after making her directorial debut with the hilarious yet criminally underseen fantasy The Murder of Mr. Devil, she was blacklisted by the Czechoslovak Communist government.
 This May, the Film Society looks back on Krumbachová’s singular imprint on the Czechoslovak New Wave, and reexamines some of the movements’ most beloved, important works in a new light.
 Presented in collaboration with the Czech Center New York.
 On sale Friday, May 3.